With the ever advancing cable technologies today you are probably asking yourself when should I use cat6a cable?

 10gbps over 100 meters or 328 feet of bulk cable.
 The big difference comes in terms of its frequency.
 Regular cat6 cable has a frequency of up to 250mhz and cat6a has frequencies of up to 500 mhz.
 The increase in frequencies will give you greater amounts of data transmission capabilities.

 When deciding on what cable to choose costs are another factor that come in to play.
-Cat6a is a little more expensive than cat6 cable and if you're coming from cat5e cable then it is alot more expensive.
+You can expect Cat6A to cost more than Cat6 cables.

 Cat6a cables comes in many different types or ratings as well.
 You might see solid, UTP, STP, Riser, Plenum and its gauge could be 23.